RedHatQE/teflo/docs/users/definitions/orchestrate.rst

 Using ansible_script
 ~~~~~~~~~~~~~~~~~~~~

-Orchestrate task uses ansible script module to run the user provided scripts.
+Orchestrate task uses ansible playbook module to run the user provided scripts.
-The script name can be given under the name field of the orchestrator task or
-within the *name* key of the ansible_script list of dictionary.
+The script name can be given within the **name** key of the ansible_script list of dictionary.

 The script parameters can be provided along with name of the script by separating
 it using space.